 Our 3rd annual conference was held on April 9, 2022, in UB's Davis Hall, with presenters from six different institutions (Buffalo State College, D'Youville University, Houghton College, Niagara University, Rochester Institute of Technology, and the University at Buffalo).
 Students and faculty from Alfred University were also in attendance.
 The conference featured 22 student posters and seven student oral presentations.
 Our keynote speaker, Parveen Attai, BS/BA and MPH candidate, is a research coordinator for the U.S. Department of Veterans Affairs.
 She discussed how a psychology and research background shaped her path toward a career as a clinical and public health professional.

-Our 4th annual conference will be held in April 2023.
-Information about the conference, including submission guidelines, will be released in January.
-Visit the conference website for details and updates.
+Our 4th annual conference will be held on April 15, 2023.
+Information about the conference, including submission guidelines can be found on our conference website.

 The 2nd annual conference was held live virtually on April 17, 2021.
 There were 25 student presentations from eight institutions across WNY (Elmira College, Houghton College, Niagara University, Rochester Institute of Technology, Buffalo State College, Empire State College, Syracuse University, and the University at Buffalo).
 The keynote speaker, Mary LaLomia, PhD, is a UB alum whose career includes conducting psychological research at Microsoft, Philips Medical, Intel, IBM, and Meta.